- Loans as high as $100,000

 LightStream Interest Rates, Fees & Other Terms

-LightStream offers large amounts of money, too – up to $100,000.
+- Loan amounts & timelines: LightStream offers large amounts of money, giving loans of up to $100,000.
 And they give long periods of time to pay loans off – up to 12 years.

-You will have to meet a few other basic requirements to get a LightStream loan.
-You must be of legal age to accept a loan in your home state (almost always 18 years old).
-And you must be a U.S. citizen or permanent resident with a Social Security number.
+- Age: You must be of legal age to accept a loan in your home state (almost always 18 years old).

 - Better Business Bureau: LightStream’s parent bank Truist has an A+ rating from the BBB but is not accredited.
 Truist is the result of themerger of SunTrust Bank and BB&T.

 - Consumer Financial Protection Bureau: The CFPB’s database has about 250 complaints about SunTrust Bank’s personal loans.
 Some reasons for complaints include trouble making payments and required payment amounts being higher than expected.
 Truist only has 3 personal loan complaints so far.
 BB&T has over 70.

 - WalletHub: LightStream has a WalletHub user rating of 2.8/5 .

 - Transparency: LightStream is transparent about their personal loan terms, which you can see on their website.
 However, they could be clearer about their minimum credit score and income requirements.
 The good news is that LightStream offers $100 to anyone who receives a loan from them and is not completely satisfied.
 That’s a unique benefit and a nice touch.